Mustafa Agha: In popular culture

 The Sada Al Malaeb TV show is part of popular Arab culture.
 Some of the phrases that Mustafa Al Agha has used have become well known.
 When someone win a competition, he is known to say, "A million trillion tizillion Mabrouk."
 Other familiar phrases he is known for are "The most beautiful, perfect and most beautiful channel" and "Attach the belts, we will start as usual with titles."

 Mustafa Agha's Twitter account is one of the most followed in the Middle East.
 He has a total following of almost 4.5 million users as of late 2016.
 In 2016, the audience voted him their "favorite Arab social media influencer" in that category for the Arab Social Media Influencers Summit Award.

 He has spoken out on other issues besides sports.
 He has criticized "sectarian sedition" as one of the dangers in the Arab world.
-He was one among several Arab celebrities that took to Twitter to condemn the Houthi rebel missile attack on Mecca, Saudi Arabia, in October 2016.
+He was one among several Arab celebrities who took to Twitter to condemn the Houthi rebel missile attack on Mecca, Saudi Arabia, in October 2016.